 Monday 23rd March 2020

-- Operatives attending appointments will call ahead to ask occupants if they, or anyone living at the property is infected or affected by coronavirus or undergoing a period of self-imposed self-isolation.
+- Industry partner personnel attending appointments will call ahead to ask occupants if they, or anyone living at the property is undergoing a period of self-isolation or social-distancing.

 - Where occupants are self-isolating, operatives will not enter a property to undertake planned or non-critical reactive maintenance or Move In/Out tasks for a period of 17 days or until such time as it is confirmed that there is no longer any risk.

 - Operatives will attempt to resolve critical tasks with occupants through telephone dialogue.
 If resolution is not practical, Regional DIO/Amey teams will seek to identify alternative temporary accommodation.